molevolworkshop/molevolworkshop.github.io/README.md

 *_site*, which can be deleted at any time because it is regenerated every time a new commit is pushed to the repository that affects the web site content.

-**NOTE:** The website is **not** updated when new commits are made to `moledata`, which the website clones prior to deploying.
-Instead, the website can manually be rebuilt with Github Actions.
+**NOTE:** The website **is** updated when new commits are made to `moledata`, which the website clones prior to deploying.
+Additionally, the website can manually be rebuilt with Github Actions.

 ### Markdown files